-SECTION 10: INTERNAL CONTROLS QUESTIONNAIRE AND PROGRAMMATIC RISK ASSESSMENT
+XIII.
+INTERNAL CONTROLS QUESTIONNAIRE AND PROGRAMMATIC RISK ASSESSMENT

-In order to be eligible to receive funds, colleges must complete two annual assessments: the Internal Controls Questionnaire (ICQ) and the Programmatic Risk Assessment (PRA).
+To be eligible to receive funds, colleges must complete two annual assessments: the Internal Controls Questionnaire (ICQ) and the Programmatic Risk Assessment (PRA).
 These two assessments will determine if your institution will be required to complete additional metrics in order to receive funding.
 These include things like more stringent amounts for prior approval of equipment, training on procurement practices, etc.